How to become a Korean Translator?

 Thus, you work hard to maintain your reputation and impress the clients and agencies you work with.

-There is also the possibility that you might not get your desired job each month.
-Long periods of no work as a freelancer are standard in the field.
+There is also a possibility that you may not secure your desired job each month.
+Long periods without work as a freelancer are common in the field.
 And that’s a notable shortcoming of a Korean translator.

-There are also some questions about future job prospects because of the improvement of machine learning technology.
+There are also questions about future job prospects due to advances in machine learning technology.

-Although online tools can never replace human translators, employers don’t hire translators for some non-important work.
+Although online tools can never replace human translators, employers don’t hire translators for unimportant work.

-This is because of easy access to online tools like Google or Bing Translator.
+This is due to easy access to online tools such as Google Translate and Bing Translate.

 You may finally get bored as a translator.
 This is because you will almost always do repetitive work and stare at a computer screen.
 So, if you crave creativity, it may not be your best career path.